How can I become an investment manager or financial adviser?

 Many of the share certificates in the UK are as a result of the privatisations and demutualisations that took place in the 1980s and 1990s.
 It is generally much more expensive to buy and sell shares in certificated form for the reasons highlighted in the previous answer.

-Nominee Account – Those private investors who trade more frequently and/or have a portfolio of investments would tend to hold their shares in a nominee account operated by an IMFA member firm.
+Nominee Account – Those private investors who trade more frequently and/or have a portfolio of investments would tend to hold their shares in a nominee account operated by a PIMFA member firm.

 Instead of holding paper share certificates these shareholders have their holdings recorded electronically, like money in a bank account.
 The problem of day-to-day physical control of your share certificates can be solved using nominee services.
 These remove a lot of administrative work, ensuring prompt settlement of transactions.
 If you take advantage of this service, your shares will be registered in the nominee company’s name.
 Your investment adviser will then be able to handle all the administrative paperwork for you (such as transfer deeds, dividend claims and rights issue documentation) without having to send documents backwards and forwards through the post.